-Complaints may be filed by anyone who believes they have been excluded from participation in, denied the benefits of, or otherwise subjected to discrimination under any SCDMV service, program, or activity, whether federally funded or not, based on their race, color, national origin, age, sex, disability, low income status or Limited English Proficient.
+Complaints may be filed by anyone who believes they have been excluded from participation in, denied the benefits of, or otherwise subjected to discrimination under any SCDMV service, program, or activity, whether federally funded or not, based on their race, color, national origin, age, sex, disability, low income status, or Limited English Proficiency.

 Complaints will be accepted in writing only and may be filed with the SCDMV’s Office of Inspector General/Investigative Unit/Civil Rights Unit.

 Allegations received at any SCDMV branch, by telephone call, fax, or email concerning a complaint will not be accepted; the SCDMV employee will immediately direct the customer to the website to fill out the Customer Complaint Form (SCDMV Form AD-809E).
 The form also is available in Spanish (SCDMV Form AD-809S).

 A signed, written complaint documented on the Customer Compliant Form must be submitted within 180 days of the alleged discriminatory act.